guspatagonico/gsupload-python/README.md

 - `-b, --binding` - Binding alias from configuration.
 If omitted, auto-detects from current directory
 - `--show-config` - Display the merged configuration with source file annotations and exit
 - `--show-ignored` - List all files and directories that are being ignored by exclude patterns and exit
-- `--max-workers` - Number of parallel upload workers for faster transfers (default: 5)
+- `--max-workers` - Number of parallel upload workers for faster transfers (default: 5, overrides binding config)
 - `--ftp-active` - Use FTP active mode instead of passive mode (PASV).
 Passive mode is recommended for most networks.

 **Performance Note:** By default, `gsupload` uses 5 parallel workers with SSH compression (SFTP) and passive mode (FTP) for significantly faster uploads.
 See [PERFORMANCE.md](PERFORMANCE.md) for details.